2magpies/lets-cook/README.md

 ### Getting Started

 1. Go to https://lets-cookapp.herokuapp.com/
-2. To see another recipe, click "Show me another Featured Dish!"
+2. To see another recipe, click **Show me another Featured Dish!**
+3. To search for a recipe (just in case you have a favorite from an earlier visit!), click the **Let me search?** button.
+Then, enter the first letter of the recipe in the search text box, and click the **Search** button.
+4. To return to the _Featured Dish_ view, click **Let's Cook!** in the upper left corner of the page.

 ### Personal Acknowledgments